onecommons/vesper/doc/source/spec.rst

 Construct Patterns
 ==================

-There are three top level constructions depending on whether you want construct results as JSON objects (dictionaries), arrays (lists) or simple values (such as a string or number).
+There are three top level constructions depending on whether you want to construct results as JSON objects (dictionaries), arrays (lists) or simple values (such as a string or number).

 A jsonQL query consists of a pattern describes a JSON object (dictionary), a list (array) or simple value -- executing query will construct a list of objects that match the pattern.
 This example returns a list of all the objects that have properties named "displayname" and "type":